Yoga and Somatic Movement Therapy

 In the beginning, I got irritated when Jess kept asking me what I felt in my body.
 I was thinking, ‘I came here to talk!’

-While there are dialogue processes in Phoenix Rising (derived from Person Centred Therapy), the intention in a PRYT session is not to talk about your experiences or to recount stories from the past.
+While there are dialogue processes in yoga and somatic movement therapy (derived from Person Centred Therapy, from Internal Family Systems Therapy, and from Janina Fisher's TIST model), the intention in a session is not to talk about your experiences or to recount stories from the past.
 This is because this kind of speaking and listening takes place in the cognitive brain, and that is not where trauma is happening.
-Phoenix Rising is ‘bottom up’, meaning that we go first to sensation and communicate upwards to thinking mind.
-It’s not that there is no meaning-making in PRYT.
+Yoga and somatic therapy is ‘bottom up’, meaning that we go first to sensation and communicate upwards to thinking mind.
+It’s not that there is no meaning-making in this work.
 There definitely is – but this proceeds out of the felt experience of the body.
 When we have fully felt (physically and emotionally) what the body is communicating, then we can start to draw conclusions and set intentions for next steps.

-In Phoenix Rising, we work with the fundamental understanding that while the thinking mind can play all sorts of tricks, information held in the body is always trustworthy.
-As Gabrielle Roth (3) says:
+In YSMT, we work with the fundamental understanding that while the thinking mind can play all sorts of tricks, information held in the body is always trustworthy.
+As Gabrielle Roth (founder of the 5Rhythms™ dance practice) says: